 R. Reid , Regional Director General

-The 2020 to 2021 Pacific Region Shrimp Trawl Integrated Fisheries Management Plan (IFMP) encompasses the period of April 1, 2020 to March 31, 2021.
+The 2022/23 Pacific Region Shrimp Trawl Integrated Fisheries Management Plan (IFMP) encompasses the period of April 1, 2022 to March 31, 2023.
 Shrimp are harvested by two different methods in the Pacific Region, trawl nets and traps.
 This IFMP covers the harvest of Pacific shrimp species by trawl gear only.
 For more information on the trap fishery, including commercial, recreational and First Nations fisheries for prawns and shrimp, please refer to the Pacific Region Prawn and Shrimp by Trap IFMP.

 The species of shrimp targeted by trawl gear are from the family Pandalidae.
 The most frequent targets are smaller shrimp species such as the northern or Spiny Pink Shrimp (Pandalus borealis) and the Smooth Pink Shrimp (Pandalus jordani), collectively called pink shrimp.
 The next most common species is the Sidestripe Shrimp (Pandalopsis dispar).
 This species grows to a larger size and has a higher market value than pink shrimp.
 Two other species of Pandalid shrimp, the Coonstripe Shrimp (Pandalus danae) and the Humpback Shrimp (Pandalus hypsinotus) are also caught in localized areas.
 These two species may be incidentally retained by shrimp trawl harvesters but seldom make up the majority of their catch.
 Minor incidental bycatch retention of the Spot Prawn (Pandalus platyceros) is permitted.